Custom Software vs Off The Shelf - What To Consider Before Committing

 The necessity for business operations

 How central software is to your operations is one of those considerations that businesses don't really think through until it's too late.
-Say you build a gold trading store on Shopify, and it does most of what you need but requires heavy customisation to achieve your goals.
+Say you build a gold trading online store on Shopify, and it does most of what you need but requires heavy customisation to achieve your goals.
 Then Shopify goes and changes it's API from REST to GraphQL, which breaks all of your customisations.
 You probably wish you'd invested in a custom platform from the start.